pascalmcme/pands-project-2021/README.md

 ```

 I first setup the variables to pass into my loop for creating scatter plots.
 The xVariables and yVariables are the numpy arrays that I created.
 This setup ensures that I get a scatter for each pair variables, exluding the categorical class variable, which should be omitted in scatter plots.
 The loop makes use of "zip()", which allows multiple variables to be iterated in the loop.
 Note that "i" and "j" correspond to the column title "k".
 I created a scatter plot of the the variables using the "scatterplot()" funtion from Seaborn.
 "Scatterplot()" takes two array inputs, for x and y.
-The rest of the funtions required to create and save the figure are handled by matplotlib, which is detailed in [histograms](#histograms).
+The rest of the funtions required to create and save the figure are handled by matplotlib, which are detailed in [histograms](#histograms).

 The scatter plots also tell us a lot about the data, especially after introducing the hue option.
 This allows us to see the correlations for the different variables within each class.
 For example we can see a positive correlation between petal lenght and petal width for iris-virginica and iris-versicolor, but the relationship is less apparent in iris setosa.
 We can also see many different inisghts, such as that the relationship between sepal width and petal width is weak.